pratikunterwegs/gooseFamsizeGermany/texts/Results.md

 # Results

+We gathered data on flock sizes, sizes of families in flocks, observations of marked geese, the positions of GPS tracked families of geese, and supplementary information on the flight activity of geese in the wintering areas, and on the abundance of Arctic rodents on their breeding grounds.

 After filtering the data (mapped in figure 1), we obtained 7,149 flock counts from 75 observers at 123 geocoded sites.
 Of these, 1,884 flocks counted by 17 observers at 64 sites yielded 51,037 successful families.
 A further 10,635 marked geese were observed at 8,416 sites.
 We could not obtain data on the habitat type, flock size, and observer identity for these records.
 Positions from 64 individual geese (13 adult pairs, 38 juveniles) in 13 families were recorded in the winters of 2013 (*n* = 3), 2014 (*n* = 4), and 2016 (*n* = 6).
 A mean of 6,628 positions per individual were recorded over 138 days on average, during which 19 fission events occurred, which were not restricted to juveniles.

 Goose flight activity records from 84 spring and 180 autumn sites (overlap = 72) yielded 6,266 days of data.
 Geese began to arrive between September 26 and October 30, and the last geese left between March 03 and April 01, resulting in a mean goose winter of 165 days.